PeterDrake/drakepedia/development_tools/git.md

 ```
 This serves two purposes:
 - It stores a remote copy, so you won't lose your work even if your computer is destroyed.
-- Once you're confident that your code is woring properly, it enables you to make a *pull request*, asking that your branch be merged into the remote `master` branch.
+- Once you're confident that your code is woring properly, it enables you to make a *pull request*, asking that your branch be merged into the remote `main` branch.
 ## Resources

 - [Pro Git](https://git-scm.com/book/en/v2)